Employee Spotlight

 While there are still some good arguments for the monolithic architecture (for example, they may be simpler to deploy and debug) we can say with confidence that most companies, specifically SaaS-oriented companies, are now going with microservices architecture.

-At anecdotes, we definitely see the major advantages here and have implemented the backend with a microservice architecture.
+At Anecdotes, we definitely see the major advantages here and have implemented the backend with a microservice architecture.
 In this short post, we’ll give you a behind-the-scenes look at how we did it and some thoughts we had along the way.
-To start, we created a service template, which is basically a connexion application running on top of Flask, that each anecdotes service derives from.
+To start, we created a service template, which is basically a connexion application running on top of Flask, that each Anecdotes service derives from.
 Each service exposes an OpenAPI specification that describes its endpoints and entities.

 While it doesn’t matter in which architecture you choose, you will have to be able to test your application as one working application.This means that you will want to test the main (or all) flows in your system.
 These flows are usually complex and are composed of more than one request or action.
 Let me show you how we achieved this: